BraveNewWorldDev/parched/README.md

 };
 ```

 Okay, sure, but how do you call these methods?
+First, let's define a
+task:

 ```javascript
 Parched.createTask({